imZack/docker-wordpress-armhf/README.md

 **How to increase upload file size (modify php.ini)?**

-1. Create `uploads.ini` file with these settings.
+Step 1.
+Create `uploads.ini` file with these settings.
 ```ini
 file_uploads = On
 memory_limit = 128M